This article goes over several strategies project managers can use to leverage Data Sources when optimizing localization workflows.

 When TMX files are uploaded, the Contextual AI foreground model associated with the Data Source learns from the document content immediately.
 Note that deleting documents from a Data Source does not affect the Contextual AI model (i.e. the Contextual AI model does not unlearn the deleted resources).
 However, there is a recency bias, meaning the most recent documents have a stronger input on the translation output.

 Every year or so, Lilt releases a new background Contextual AI model that is used to retrain all foreground Contextual AI models.
 Retraining does not take document recency into account.
 For this reason, it is generally good practice to remove old and incorrect translations from the TM.
 However, in the case that your Data Source has two TMX files that are very similar, but the newer document is only a subset of the older document, it is advisable to keep both so as not to throw away any additional data contained in the older document.

 Uploading TMX to Concordance only

 When uploading TMX files, you have the option to upload them for Concordance only.
-This option makes it so the TMX files are indexed for Concordance, but are not used to train the MT or as TM results.
+This option makes it so the TMX files are indexed for Concordance, but are not used to train the Contextual AI or as TM results.
 This can be a useful with outdated TMX files that still contain useful context and information you want to be made available to linguists under Concordance.